Does this ADHD chaos sound like you?

 If these experiences feel familiar, you might be living with ADHD (Attention-Deficit/Hyperactivity Disorder)—sometimes formerly known as ADD (Attention Deficit Disorder).
+If that’s the case, I get it.
+I know how much it hurts when other people misinterpret your actions and assume it’s a character flaw, rather than a legit neurological difference.

 What is ADHD?